bamlab/dev-standards/react-native/setup/add-native-module.mo.md

 #### After Android
 1. Verify that the linking went well.
 Be critical and identify potential things that were added to your `.pbxproj` but should not have been.
 If you're not confident enough, ask for help!
 2. Commit these changes if there were any.
+3. Open your project in XCode to make it happy again.
+4. Commit these changes.

-1. Follow potential additional iOS steps listed in the-native-module's doc.
+5. Follow potential additional iOS steps listed in the-native-module's doc.
-2. Make sure it builds well in debug (eg. `react-native run-ios`) and release (eg. `react-native run-ios --configuration Release`).
+6. Make sure it builds well in debug (eg. `react-native run-ios`) and release (eg. `react-native run-ios --configuration Release`).
 If not, see the troubleshooting part.
-3. Commit every changes (eg. "[iOS] Setup the-native-module")
+7. Commit every changes (eg. "[iOS] Setup the-native-module")
-4. Remove the potential corresponding `Platform.OS === 'android'`
+8. Remove the potential corresponding `Platform.OS === 'android'`
-5. Commit every changes (eg. "[JS] Setup the-native-module for iOS")
+9. Commit every changes (eg. "[JS] Setup the-native-module for iOS")
-6. Bravo!
+10. Bravo!
 Merge, deploy, test and put into validation.

 ## Troubleshooting
 Please make a PR or an issue (and ping the current owner) if you see any other common problems!